yurimarx/automl-heart/README.md

 ## About Health Data Application
-This is an application to get Health Data sample for AutoML and another types of applications
+This is an application to get Health Data samples for AutoML and another types of applications.

+According to the WHO, The top global causes of death, in order of total number of lives lost, are associated with three broad topics (source: https://www.who.int/news-room/fact-sheets/detail/the-top-10-causes-of-death):

+1. Cardiovascular (ischaemic heart disease, stroke),
+2. Respiratory (chronic obstructive pulmonary disease, lower respiratory infections) and
+3. Neonatal conditions – which include birth asphyxia and birth trauma, neonatal sepsis and infections, and preterm birth complications.

+This application provides real data (without personal data) for some of these top 10 scenarios of diseases identified by WHO.
+The datasets for this application are:
+ - Diabetes dataset: data to predict diabetes diagnosis
+ - Heart Disease: data to predict heart disease
+ - Kidney Disease: data to predict kidney disease
+ - Breast Cancer: data to predict breast cancer

 ## Installation
 1. Clone/git pull the repo into any local directory